International variations : Austin Apache

 This splendid Apache is owned by Jason Heaton, who lives in Salford, Manchester.
 These photographs were taken when the car belonged to previous owner Martin Williamson, who received it as a 21st birthday present while he was living in South Africa.
 Martin later brought it with him when relocated to the UK, and sold it to Jason Heaton in 2002, as he wasn’t getting much opportunity to drive it.

-This Apache image was taken from Graham Robson’s book, and as can be seen, it has been the subject of a colour change since its appearance in print.
+This Apache image was taken from Graham Robson’s book and, as can be seen, it has been the subject of a colour change since its appearance in print.

 With thanks to Martin Williamson for the images of his former car.